Rated 4/5 stars by our editorial team

-The Chase Sapphire card offers customer service that is first-rate.
-When you call the customer service phone number, for example, Chase promises that you will always have your call answered by a “real person” versus a voicemail system.
+The Chase Sapphire Preferred® Card offers customer service that is first-rate.
+When you call the customer service phone number, for example, Chase promises that you will always have your call answered by a "real person” versus a voicemail system.
 The most unique feature of this card is that it offers a 20% discount – which can also be described as an increase in value of 20% - when you redeem rewards for travel.

 How do You Redeem

-With Chase Sapphire you can redeem for cash starting at 2,000 points through an account statement credit or electronic deposit into a checking or savings account.
+With the Chase Sapphire Preferred® Card you can redeem for cash starting at 2,000 points through an account statement credit or electronic deposit into a checking or savings account.
 You can also redeem for gift cards or travel.
 In that case each point is worth one cent, so 100 points equals $1 in redemption value.
 When you use points to redeem for travel, each point is worth one and a quarter cents, which means that 100 points is worth $1.25 in redemption value.

 Is this the Card for You?

-Pro's of the Chase Sapphire
+Pros of the Chase Sapphire Preferred® Card

-Con's of the Chase Sapphire
+Cons of the Chase Sapphire Preferred® Card

-Pro's of the Discover It Miles
+Pro's of the Discover it® Miles

-Con's of the Discover It Miles
+Con's of the Discover it® Miles